salmalfarisi/E-CommerceApp/README.md

-# E-CommerceApp
+# TemplateLaravelVue2022
-Using Laravel as PHP Framework, Vue and AdminLTE as Front-end Framework, MySQL as Database and POSTMAN as API Testing
+Tools : Vue.js and Bootstrap as Front-end web framework.
+Laravel as API Framework.
+MongoDB/PostgreSQL/MySQL as Database